Single-Handed Trans-Atlantic Race: The OSTAR, 1972

 Tabarly's trimaran Pen Duick IV made a return to the race in 1972, sailed by Alain Colas, at the head of a strong French contingent; of the 55 entrants, 12 were French, and the top three finishers were all French.

 The average boat size was increasing rapidly, as longer boats are capable of higher speeds.
-A sign of the changing times was that the rules had a minimum size, to deter unsafe entries, but no maximum; and so the star of the monohull fleet was Vendredi Treize (Friday the 13th), a 128 ft three-masted schooner — a huge boat for a single-hander.
+A sign of the changing times was that the rules had a minimum size, to deter unsafe entries, but no maximum; and so the star of the monohull fleet was Vendredi 13 (Friday the 13th), a 128 ft three-masted schooner — a huge boat for a single-hander.
 However, the race was now dominated by the multihulls, with Colas winning on a trimaran and four of the top six finishers being multis.

 The 55 entrants included the first female finishers, two French and one Polish.
 Sir Francis Chichester, now 70 years old, sailed with the fleet in Gipsy Moth V; however, he was unable to complete what was to be his last race, and he died later the same year.
 Peter Crowther made the longest crossing in the race's history while sailing the oldest boat, the 66-year-old gaff cutter Golden Vanity; his crossing took 88 days.